mitrikhoury/Weather-Website/README.md

 # 🌤️ Weather Journal Website

-A simple weather app that retrieves and displays weather data based on a ZIP code, including temperature, date, and user feelings.
+A simple weather website that retrieves and displays weather data based on a ZIP code, including temperature, date, and user feelings.

 ---